tflori/orm/docs/relationDefinition.md

 ### Relation Types

-Well known there are three types of relationships between entities ("one to one", "one to many" and "many to many").
+Well known there are three types of relationships between entities (*one-to-one*, *one-to-many* and *many-to-many*).
-In tables a many to many relationship gets solved by two one to many relationships.
+In tables a *many-to-many* relationship gets solved by two *one-to-many* relationships.
 So there are only two left.

 Example (one article has many categories and one category has many articles):